Four-Week Swim Training Plan

 Most open water swimmers achieve longer distances more easily, however, this is not the same for everyone!

 Click here to download: Four Week Swim Training Plan

-Do we cater for different levels of swimmer?
+Do we cater for different levels of a swimmer?

-We welcome all levels of swimmer who are able to swim comfortably at least 2.2 km/hour.
+Yes, we welcome all levels of a swimmer who are able to swim comfortably at least 2.2 km/hour.
 Our swims vary from 1.5-3.5 km per session.
 We have usually 2 or 3 escort boats (occasionally also kayaks) so that you can swim safely with others of a similar speed.
 More details can be found on our FAQs site.

 We usually split our group in 2 or 3 speed groups and you can find someone to swim together.
 Should you not meet this minimum speed requirement we reserve the right to adjust your swimming distance if necessary.

 Am I ready to join our fantastic swimming adventures?